VR51/WordPress-Runscript/README.md

 Plugins and themes 'installed' by WordPress Runscript can be hosted anywhere on the internet.
 The URL of the zip file must be publicly accessible.
 Plugins and themes 'deployed' by WordPress Runscript must be stored in zip format in the relevent subdirectory of the 'WordPress-Runscipt-master' directory.

+# Instructions
+To use WP Runscript as is:

+- Download WP Runscript.
+- Install WordPress Runscript into a WordPress site as you would any other WordPress plugin by going to Dashboard > Plugins > Upload
+- Activate WordPress Ruscript and click 'Settings' under the plugin name or go to Dashboard > Settings > WordPress Runscript.
+- Select packages to install.
+Click 'Confirm Selection'.
+Click 'Install Selection'.

-To download plugins and themes from a repository:
+To configure the lists of plugins and themes to be downloaded and installed:

+- Download WP Runscript
+- Unpack the package
-* Open the directory wp-content/plugins/wordpress-runscript-master/lists
+- Open the directory wp-content/plugins/wordpress-runscript-master/lists
-* Add URL addresses for plugins to be downloaded from a remote repository (such as from wordpress.org or github) into the appropriate plugin list at wp-content/plugins/wordpress-runscript-master/lists
+- Add URL addresses for plugins to be download from a remote repository (such as from wordpress.org or github) into a plugin list at wordpress-runscript/lists/plugins/
-* Add URL addresses for themes to be downloaded from a remote repository (such as from wordpress.org or github) into the theme list at wp-content/plugins/wordpress-runscript-master/lists/themes.txt
+- Add URL addresses for themes to be download from a remote repository (such as from wordpress.org or github) into a theme list at wordpress-runscript/lists/themes/
-* URLs must be placed one per line.
-* The plugin and theme files can be grabbed from be anywhere on the Internet e.g Github.com or wordpress.org
+- Now zip up the WordPress Runscript directory that contains the edited plugin list URLs and zip packages
+- Install WordPress Runscript into a WordPress site as you would any other WordPress plugin by going to Dashboard > Plugins > Upload
+- Activate WordPress Ruscript and click 'Settings' under the plugin name or go to Dashboard > Settings > WordPress Runscript.
+- Select packages to install.
+Click 'Confirm Selection'.
+Click 'Install Selection'.

 To deploy plugins and themes with the WordPress Runscript package: